OpenFn/kit/.changeset/early-bananas-reflect.md

 '@openfn/ws-worker': patch
 ---

-Send timestamps as strings in microsecond precisions
+Send timestamps as strings in microsecond precision